olleicua/tarot/README.md

 ## Project Status

 Currently the CLI is in a decent state and i am working on procedurally generating images for a default deck.
-The code is designed to handle custom decks as well as custom image generation algorithms (see config.rb for more context on how the customizations should work.
+The code is designed to handle custom decks as well as custom image generation algorithms.
+Customization is implemented in config.rb.